Marbled Salamander

 Life Cycle

-In this species, breeding takes place in the autumn, and on land, near fishless, woodland ponds or swamps.
+Breeding takes place in the autumn, on land near fishless, woodland ponds or swamps.
 (Most Missouri mole salamanders breed in early spring, in the water of ponds.)
-Many females are inseminated before reaching the breeding pond, meaning that courtship and fertilization must sometimes occur before they arrive at the pond.
+Females can be inseminated before reaching the breeding pond, meaning that courtship and fertilization sometimes occur before they arrive at the pond.

 The female stays coiled around the eggs (improving the survival rate of her offspring), until autumn rains cause the pond water to rise over the eggs.
 The larvae hatch and develop in the water during the winter, and metamorphosis takes place in late spring and into summer.